Engee documentation

 here:

-- describes the metadata of a package, including its name, version, authors, and dependencies on other packages.
+• 'Project.toml' — describes the metadata of a package, including its name, version, authors, and dependencies on other packages.
 This is the main file that helps Julia manage packages and their versions.
-It is created automatically by usage of thegenerate
+It is created automatically when using the 'generate` command.

-The develop command must be run once for each package in the current environment.
-The package will then be added to the environment and you can use it in your code.
-If changes are made to the package in the future, they will automatically be available without having to run develop again, since this command creates a symbolic reference to the package in the environment.
+The 'develop` command must be executed once for each package in the current environment.
+After that, the package will be added to the environment, and you can use it in your code.
+If changes are made to the package in the future, they will be automatically available without having to run develop again, as this command creates a symbolic link to the package in the environment.

-For usage of the created package, use the import
+To use the created package, use the import or using operators:

 using My_lib

-provides a structure that facilitates dependency and version management.
-It also simplifies package distribution.
+Creating a package using generate provides a structure that facilitates dependency and version management.
+It also makes it easier to distribute packages.

-When developing modules and packages, you may need to restart the kernel to reload Julia processes in the current session.
-To do this, click Feedback
+When developing modules and packages, it may be necessary to restart the kernel in order to restart Julia processes in the current session.
+To do this, click Feedback kernel reboot 1 in the Engee workspace, and select kernel reboot Reload kernel, or use the command:

-To distribute packages, you need to upload the package files to a shared repository, which can be a variety of hosts, such as git.engee.com.
-For more information on working with a remote repository and uploading local files, see our article series on Git, the version control system used by Engee.
-Julia packages can also be registered in the General Registry of Julia packages.
-Use the tool Registrator.jl to do this.
-Packages can be installed using a repository URL, e.g. for GitHub:
+To distribute packages, you need to upload package files to a shared repository, which can be used by various hosting companies, for example git.engee.com.
+Read more about working with a remote repository and uploading local files in our series of articles on Git, the version control system used in Engee.
+Julia packages can also be registered in the main Julia package registry, the General Registry.
+To do this, use the tool Registrator.jl.

-If the package is successfully registered via Registrator.jl, it can be installed with the standard command:
+If the package is successfully registered via Registrar.jl, it can be installed with the standard command: